system76/tech-docs/src/models/thelio-mega-r4-n3/repairs.md

 ![PCIe bracket screws](./img/pcie-bracket.webp)

 4. Press the latch on the motherboard to free the PCIe connection, then pull the card out of the slot.
-    - If it's difficult to reach the latch, you can use a long screwdriver to push the latch; you may also need to [remove the CPU duct](#removing-the-cpu-duct) and the [bottom RAM stick](#replacing-the-ram) (or any surrounding GPUs) to make more room to reach the latch.
+    - The top PCIe slot (the primary GPU slot) can also be freed by pressing the square quick-release button above the M.2 heatsink, highlighted red below.

 ![GPU order & PCIe latches](./img/pcie-slots.webp)

 5. When installing new GPUs, utilize the top slot first.
 Other slots can be utilized in the order that best fits the GPUs, since they all run at equal bandwidth.
 6. After inserting the new GPU into its slot, connect the power cables.
     - The maximum number of power cables are preinstalled in your system, but some may be secured with velcro straps within the [PSU chamber](#opening-the-psu-chamber) if they weren't used in the factory configuration.
-7. Once all GPUs are installed, replace any removed RAM sticks, as well as the back PCIe bracket, CPU duct, GPU brace, side fan mount, and top case.
+7. Once all GPUs are installed, replace the back PCIe bracket, CPU duct, GPU brace, side fan mount, and top case.

 ## Replacing the M.2 drives: